 PHILIPS English, Dutch

-Means "son of PHILIP
+Means "son of PHILIP"

-".
-Famous bearers of this surname are Frederick Philips and his son Gerard, the Dutch founders of the company Philips.
+.
+Famous bearers of this surname were Frederick Philips (1830-1900) and his son Gerard (1858-1942), the Dutch founders of the company Philips.

 From the name of a town in Yorkshire, derived from Old English Piceringas

 meaning "small field"

 Nickname for a person who was a pilgrim, ultimately from Latin peregrinus